How much can you claim?

 All road accidents carry a risk of serious injury but cyclists are especially vulnerable.
 Due to vehicles travelling at higher speeds and weighing far more, it’s easy for cycle accidents to result in serious injuries that have the potential to be life threatening or life altering.
 Serious injuries are those that are defined as having a lasting impact.
 But this goes beyond the physical affects and can also include the emotional trauma and financial pressure that it has caused.

 Whatever your circumstances it can sometimes be difficult to know whether your personal case would be classified as ‘serious’.
 Serious could mean that you’ve had to undergo extensive and lengthy medical treatment or that you’ve had to take a long period of time off work in order to recover.
 It could also mean that you now require additional care or that you now need to change career.
-Defining a lasting impact can mean that it can be a challenge to identify whether you were seriously injured in a bike accident and have an opportunity to receive bicycle accident claim payouts.

-If you’re still unsure and would like some bike accident advice, our expert team are on hand to use their skills and knowledge to help you.
+If you’re still unsure and would like some bike accident advice, our expert team is on hand to use their skills and knowledge to help you.
 We’ll use our previous experience of operating on behalf of personal injury claimants, including bicycle injury claims, to help you understand whether your case would be classed as serious.

 Ideally you should contact the police soon after the cycling accident has happened and from the same location.
 Where this isn’t possible you should do so within 24 hours.